echohack/lantern/README.rst

 Lantern
 ===============

-Lantern is an Apache2 Licensed security scan automation library, written in Python.
+Lantern is an Apache2 Licensed security scan automation library for Veracode, written in Python.

-Lantern provides an easy way to integrate with security providers in python.

 .. code-block:: pycon